Azure/azure-service-bus/samples/DotNet/GettingStarted/Microsoft.Azure.ServiceBus/BasicSendReceiveUsingTopicSubscriptionClient/readme.md

 const string SubscriptionName = "{Subscription Name}";
 ```

+Subscription should have a default rule to receive any messages.

 Once you replace the above values run the following from a command prompt:

 ```